Senate Search Guide: Creating the Search Plan

 Availability Demographics

-It is important to know the distinction between federal affirmative action law that requires efforts to address underutilization in our workforce, and California law, which prohibits the selection of individuals based on their demographic characteristics.
+It is important, however, to note the distinction between efforts to create a broad and inclusive pool of applicants that will receive equal employment opportunity, and the prohibition of the consideration of identity in selection processes and decisions.
 California Proposition 209 prohibits discrimination against or preferential treatment to “any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, education or contracting.”
-It does not, however, prohibit actions necessary to establish or maintain eligibility for any federal program, where ineligibility would result in loss of federal funds to the University.
-Therefore, UC Berkeley is obligated to take affirmative action to ensure equal opportunity in employment, but we may not set aside positions for individuals from specific groups.
+UC Berkeley must ensure equal opportunity, but positions are not set aside for individuals from specific groups, and employment decisions cannot based on any aspect of identity.

 Advertisements and Outreach